 James Allen offers a large selection of diamonds.
 They also have some of the best images in the business, letting you zoom in and spot imperfections in a diamond with ease.
 Their pricing is also extremely competitive, meaning you’ll get a great diamond at an industry-leading price.

-Diamond engagement rings from James Allen come with a 30-day return policy, plus a lifetime warranty.
+Diamond engagement rings from James Allen, including engagement rings under $5,000, come with a 30-day return policy, plus a lifetime warranty.
 You can learn more about James Allen in our full review.

 Blue Nile has an incredible inventory of diamonds, with hundreds of thousands of loose stones available in every price range.
 Their pricing is also excellent, with very competitive prices for all of their loose diamonds and settings.